-NASHVILLE, Tenn. – The Tennessee National Guard celebrated the life of former President James K. Polk in a wreath-laying ceremony at the Tennessee State Capitol Nov.
-2 in honor of Polk’s 227th birthday.
+NASHVILLE, Tenn. - The Tennessee National Guard celebrated the life and legacy of former President James K. Polk in a wreath-laying ceremony at the Tennessee State Capitol Nov.
+2 in honor of Polk’s 228th birthday.

 Each year, a representative of the current president is responsible for placing a wreath on the tomb of past presidents to honor them and their service on their birthday.
-Col. James Scates, the Tennessee National Guard’s deputy chief of staff for intelligence, represented President Joe Biden at the ceremony.
+Col. John Kinton, commander of Jackson’s 194th Engineer Brigade, represented President Joe Biden at the ceremony.

 “It was a privilege and honor to represent the president today,” said Kinton.
 “As a Tennessean, I’m flattered to be able to commemorate President Polk for all he has done for our state and country.”

 During the ceremony, Kinton and Jaryn Abdallah, the education and outreach coordinator for the President James K. Polk Home and Museum, laid a wreath on Polk’s tomb.
 Kinton spoke about Polk’s legacy and contribution to the state and nation.

 “Polk devoted his life to making Tennessee and the country a better place,” said Kinton.
 “As president, Polk directed the country’s efforts in the Mexican-American War and shaped the nation into what it is today.
 There are many parallels with what he endured during his time as president and what we are going through in modern times.
 We can learn much by studying his life and presidency.”

 Also participating in the ceremony was Col. Mark Phillips, the Tennessee National Guard’s state chaplain, who gave the invocation; Sgt.
 1st Class James Tate with the 129th Army Band, who played Taps following the wreath laying, and Soldiers from the Tennessee National Guard’s Joint Forces Headquarters, who served as honor guards.